-1.11.5 \nospaces
+2.11.4 \nospaces

 This new primitive can be used to overrule the usual \spaceskip related heuristics when a space character is seen in a text flow.
 The value 1 triggers no injection while 2 results in injection of a zero skip.
-Below we see the results for four characters separated by a space.
+In figure 2.1 we see the results for four characters separated by a space.